know what your

 stupid people from their self-destructive habits?

-Do you think that you would get
+Do you think that you

 job satisfaction if you spent your life giving blood tests to athletes